-My house has a septic tank is that bad?
+My house has a septic tank; is that bad?
 If you grew up in a house with a city sewer system, a house with a septic tank and septic system will seem a little different at first.
-But it’s not the end of the world, you just beed to know a few things first.
+But it’s not the end of the world; you need to know a few things first.
+This is very common in rural areas, when they don’t have the infrastructure for a full water treatment system.
 Here is our guide to having a house with a septic tank and septic systems.

 What is a septic tank?

 A septic tank serves as a wastewater treatment system for your house.
 It is a tank made from concrete, polyethylene (hard plastic) or fiberglass, that accumulates all of the liquids and waste from a household.
 If it goes down a drain (sinks, toilets, bathtub washing machine), it passes through your tank.

 The liquid is then removed from the concrete septic tank periodically, either through a pump in the house (liquid only) or a septic truck that removes all liquid and waste.
 The tank is usually buried underground with an access point sticking out of the ground.

 How do I know if I have a septic tank?

 If you don’t have a sewage line hookup, you most likely have a septic tank or a cesspool.
 This tank can range in size from 750 to 1315 gallons.
 The difference between cesspools and septic tank systems is worth noting because cesspools are usually older and will have more things to consider when buying a house.